pagkly/Zed/Investopedia3/KOF Economic Barometer Definition.md

 ## Understanding the KOF Economic Barometer

-The concept of the barometer is to indicate the status of the Swiss [business cycle](https://www.investopedia.com/terms/b/businesscycle.asp), as captured by a reference series that reflects the Swiss GDP monthly growth rate, as early as possible.
+The concept of the barometer is to indicate the status of the Swiss [[business cycle]](https://www.investopedia.com/terms/b/businesscycle.asp), as captured by a reference series that reflects the Swiss GDP monthly growth rate, as early as possible.
 Movements in the KOF Economic Barometer on average lead movements in the reference series by one month.
 The KOF Economic Barometer demonstrates leading indicator properties with respect to both the synthetic reference time series and with actual quarterly growth rates of Swiss GDP.

 Although the KOF Institute cautions that no conclusions can be drawn about the level of the GDP growth rate on the basis of the KOF Economic Barometer, the barometer is closely followed by participants in the financial markets.
 Barometer readings that are higher than expected may have the effect of strengthening the Swiss franc, while lower than anticipated readings may weaken the Swiss franc.